Visiting Scholar Program

 - Assigned Carrels and Study Rooms

 - UW Car Rental Services

-The Korea Studies Program has no office space to offer, but can sponsor a limited number of visas, and provide for access to such University of Washington institutions as the library.
+The Center for Korea Studies can sponsor only a limited number of visas.
 In recent years demand has exceeded our capacity and we have had to limit the number we accept.
-Scholars who wish to apply for visiting status should provide us with (1) a CV, (2) an affidavit of support from their institution, (3) a plan of study, and (4) a nonrefundable application fee of $200.
+Scholars who wish to apply for visiting status must apply at least 3 months before their intended start dates.
+Applications with start dates within 3 months of applying will not be processed as evaluations take several weeks.
+They should also provide us with (1) a CV, (2) an affidavit of financial support from their institution, (3) a plan of study, (4) a copy of the biographic page of the scholar’s passport (and copies of the biographic pages of the scholar’s dependents), (5) a proof of English Language proficiency (detailed below), and (6) a nonrefundable application fee of $200.
 Please note: Applications will not be reviewed until all required materials and the application fee have been received.

 Materials should be sent to:

 Jackson School of International Studies

 Seattle, WA 98195

 Application fee ($200, non-refundable): A check for $200 paid to University of Washington must be sent by mail to Center for Korea Studies, Jackson School of International Studies, Box 353650, University of Washington, Seattle, WA 98195 U.S.A.
 No application will be considered if this fee is not paid.